 Conclusion

-Wildfires threaten public safety, houses, and infrastructure.
-The repercussions of these blazes can be devastating for people and wildlife.
-Weather is a powerful and variable natural phenomenon, but meteorological science and high-tech weather forecasting technology could help better predict where and when a wildfire might start.
+Wildfires threaten public safety, buildings, and infrastructure.
+Their repercussions can be devastating for people and wildlife.
+Weather is a powerful and variable natural phenomenon, but meteorological science and innovative forecasting technology have the potential to better predict where and when a wildfire might start.

-Its role should not be underestimated.
-Using this technology will allow authorities to pinpoint fire hotspots and identify blazes.
-It removes the element of surprise and gives them the opportunity to be prepared and reactive, to manage the fires in a safe and coordinated way.
-It could be the difference between saving lives and homes, or not.
+Utilizing innovative technologies will allow authorities to pinpoint fire hotspots and identify blazes more accurately, removing the element of surprise and allowing them to be prepared and reactive, as well as manage fires in a safe and coordinated way.

 References and Further Reading